devlotfi/js-chat/README.md

 ## Development

-First have to configure the ENV variables first on the server and run the migrations
+First have to configure the ENV variables first on the server and client and run the database migrations

 ```bash
 # Run in server folder